Top Online Master’s Programs in Teaching (MAT)

 What You’ll Learn in an Online MAT Program

 Online teaching master’s programs offer a comprehensive curriculum covering general teaching topics and subject and grade level specific studies.
 Core topics include classroom management strategies, research methods, and teaching diverse learners.
-The specialized courses you take depends on your concentration.
+The specialized courses you take depend on your concentration.

 Most online MAT programs culminate in a semester-long student teaching internship.
 You may also be required to complete some type of comprehensive capstone demonstrating all you learned while enrolled.
 Some popular courses in these programs are described below.